 7. See a multitude of terrifying theatre shows at the Edinburgh Horror Festival

 It is Edinburgh’s only horror theatre festival, and we’re here for it.
-Get spooked at a variety of shows at The Banshee Labyrinth, where the darkest tales from the darkest minds will come to life between October 27 – 31.
+Get spooked at a variety of shows at The Banshee Labyrinth, where the darkest tales from the darkest minds will come to life between October 26 – 31.
 Edinburgh Horror Festival performances will happen mostly in the evenings and will be for adults only, so be sure to bring your ID along.
-One of the myriad of shows, Dr. Bonk’s Macarbaret, is a mixture of drag, burlesque, music, comedy, and medical mayhem.
-Scotland’s silliest surgeon Dr Bonk will be entertaining the audience with his hair-rising acts and the overall madness that is the performance.
+Expect a myriad of shows to explore in-person and on a live stream.

-From October 7, a competition called The Majesty is gonna be bringing 9 queens to stage to give the performance of a lifetime.
+From October 6, a competition called The Majesty is gonna be bringing 9 queens to the stage to give the performance of a lifetime.
 It’s going to be like Edinburgh’s version of RuPaul’s Drag Race, with one queen going home every week during the eight-week-long competition.
-And on Friday, October 28, 9 queens will be ready to perform like everybody’s watching.
+And on Friday, October 27, 9 queens will be ready to perform like everybody’s watching.
 The Majesty will kick off at 8pm at The Three Sister’s newest edition – the ‘live’ room.

 9. Attend The Little Monster Event at Hard Rock Cafe Edinburgh

-This one is mainly for the little ones out there, where adults can unlimited tea and coffee.
+This one is mainly for the little ones out there, where adults can have unlimited tea and coffee.
 Hard Rock Cafe on George Street is inviting the whole family to a spooky Halloween party, where the smaller guests will indulge in a morning of Monster Mashing with Tricky Ricky, face painting and creating some ghoulish arts & crafts amongst some devilish goodies.
-What is more, just go wild at the Pancake Bar and pile on whatever toppings you like whilst the adults treat themselves to a bottomless tea or coffee and the kids treat themselves to fruit juice.
+What is more, just go wild at the Pancake Bar and pile on whatever toppings you like whilst the adults treat themselves to bottomless tea or coffee and the kids treat themselves to fruit juice.
 The event is on October 29, with adult tickets being £19.95 and children’s for £14.95: you can book your tickets here.
 What is more, why not treat yourself to a cracking two-course meal through Fever!